Another Win for the Good Guys! RAC Auditors Cannot Look Back Over 3 Years!!! (BTW: We Already Knew This -Shhhhh!)

 So when you receive a Tentative Notice of Overpayment, after contacting an attorney, look at the reviewed claims.
 Are those reviewed claims over 3 years old?
 If so, you too may win on summary judgment.

-Posted on September 12, 2016, in Administrative code, Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Rights, Appealing Adverse Decisions, Audits, Credible Allegations of Fraud, DHHS, Doctors, Federal Government, Federal Law, Gordon & Rees, Health Care Providers and Services, Knicole Emanuel, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Providers, Medicaid Services, Medicare, Medicare Attorney, NC, North Carolina, OAH, Office of Administrative Hearings, PCG, Petitions for Contested Cases, Post-Payment Reviews, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Administrative Law Judge, Administrative Remedies, Credible Allegations of Fraud, DHHS, Division of Medical Assistance, DMA, Health care, Health care provider, Medicaid, Medicaid Audits, Medicaid Services, Medicare Audits, NC Medicaid, North Carolina, Office of Administrative Hearings, overpayments, Post-Payment Review, RAC Audit, RAC Audits, RAC limits, Recovery Audit Contractor, Statute of limitation, Tentative Notice of Overpayment, Tentative Notices of Overpayment, Three year look back period.
+Posted on September 12, 2016, in Administrative code, Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Rights, Credible Allegations of Fraud, Doctors, Federal Government, Federal Law, Health Care Providers and Services, Knicole Emanuel, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Providers, Medicaid Services, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, NC, NC DHHS, North Carolina, OAH, Office of Administrative Hearings, Petitions for Contested Cases, Post-Payment Reviews, Provider Appeals of Adverse Decisions for Medicare and Medicaid, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Administrative Law Judge, Administrative Remedies, Credible Allegations of Fraud, Division of Medical Assistance, DMA, Health care, Health care provider, Medicaid, Medicaid Audits, Medicaid Services, Medicare Audits, NC DHHS, NC Medicaid, North Carolina, Office of Administrative Hearings, overpayments, Post-Payment Review, RAC Audit, RAC Audits, RAC limits, Recovery Audit Contractor, Statute of limitation, Tentative Notice of Overpayment, Tentative Notices of Overpayment, Three year look back period.
 Bookmark the permalink.
 Leave a comment.